1099-INT Interest Income

 Question: How do I report interest income on an installment sale?

-- If your taxable interest income is more than $1,500, be sure to include that income on Schedule B (Form 1040A or 1040) (PDF) and attach it to your return.
+- If your taxable interest income is more than $1,500, be sure to include that income on Schedule B (Form 1040A or 1040) (.pdf), Interest and Ordinary Dividends, and attach it to your return.

 - You cannot file Form 1040EZ if your interest income is more than $1,500.